 Most days, I had the sauna to myself, getting reacquainted with the dry heat after months away.

-One afternoon after my shift, I stepped inside to find it unexpectedly crowded.
-I took the only remaining seat in a dark corner, noting the elderly woman sprawled out naked before me, as if she were basking on a nude beach.
-Leathery skin shriveled over bony limbs, sagging breasts fully on display.
+One afternoon after my shift, I stepped inside to find people actually in there.
+I took the only remaining seat in a dark corner, noting the elderly woman sprawled out naked, as if she were basking on a nude beach.
+Skin like a shriveled prune, sagging breasts fully on display.
 The confidence was impressive, honestly.

-I closed my eyes and pretended to be in the Caribbean.
-Aqua-blue water lapping against soft white sand, toucans cawing, the scent of coconut oil.
+Closed my eyes and pretended to be in the Caribbean.
+Aqua-blue waves lapping against soft white sand, toucans cawing, the scent of coconut oil.

 Then came the grunting.

-Snapping my eyes open, the woman’s leg muscles were tensed as she engaged in a series of pelvic thrusts — right there on the cedar bench.
+Snapping my eyes open, the woman’s leg muscles were taught as she engaged in a series of pelvic thrusts — right there on the cedar bench.

 For a moment, I thought I was hallucinating.
 Then she did it again.

-The third woman in the sauna, who’d been sitting quietly, wrapped in a towel with her eyes closed, was wide awake.
-We eyed each other in disbelief, an incredulous laugh erupting from our lips at the same time.
+Another woman, who’d been sitting quietly, wrapped in a towel with her eyes closed, was now alert, gaping.
+We eyed each other, an incredulous laugh escaping from us at the same time.
 Clutching the cheap white towel to my chest, I laughed harder.
-Pushed open the heavy sauna door, the cool breeze upon my skin, and walked to the locker room, hunched over in laughter.
+Pushed open the heavy sauna door, cool breeze upon my skin, and walked to the locker room, hunched over in peals of laughter.

 The “Sauna Lady” in Chicago.
-What would she have said about the pelvic thrusts?
+What would she have said?
 Would she have eyed the woman with pity, quietly grabbing her key before slinking off to the locker room?
-If she had the inclination to share any wisdom, she wouldn’t have interrupted pelvic thrusts to do it, I can tell you that.
+If she had the inclination to share any wisdom, she wouldn’t have interrupted another’s pelvic thrusts to do it, I can tell you that.

-In Chicago, her answer to everything was “Grab a soft-serve ice cream from McDonald’s, sit in the shadow of the Wrigley Building, and watch the world go by.”
+Her answer to everything was “Grab a soft-serve ice cream from McDonald’s, sit in the shadow of the Wrigley Building, and watch the world go by.”
 What redeeming qualities would she have found in L.A.
-Fitness — a suburban Mecca sandwiched between Nordstrom Rack and Chipotle?
+Fitness — a suburban Mecca sandwiched between a Nordstrom Rack and a Chipotle?
 Would I have told her about being in withdrawal?
 Probably not.
-It’s not sophisticated enough for her.

 0 replies